AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 - `get_server_config` for configuration and write posture.
 - `list_all_actions` and `list_write_tools` for the live tool surface.
 - `describe_tool` when you need a focused view of a single tool, including its `input_schema`.
-- `validate_tool_args` to preflight JSON payloads against a tool's schema (for example before calling `compare_refs` or diff/commit helpers).
+- `validate_tool_args` to preflight JSON payloads against a tool's schema (for example before calling any unfamiliar tool).
 - `validate_environment` when failures look like token or configuration problems.
 - `ping_extensions` to confirm that extension modules are loaded.
 - Repository docs when in doubt about expectations or requirements.
 - `build_pr_summary` when preparing to open or update a PR so you can produce a structured `title` and `body` that reflect the latest tests, lint status, and changed areas instead of writing ad-hoc descriptions.
-- `create_pull_request` itself now generates a rich default body when you omit the `body` argument; it uses `compare_refs` and recent workflow runs to prefill a structured template (summary, change summary, sample files touched, CI & quality, testing, risks, and reviewer checklist) that you can then edit instead of starting from a blank description.
+- `create_pull_request` itself now generates a rich default body when you omit the `body` argument; it uses recent workflow runs to prefill a structured template (summary, change summary, sample files touched, CI & quality, testing, risks, and reviewer checklist) that you can then edit instead of starting from a blank description.

 ### 1.1 Rehydrating after context loss